Skip to Content

 When you contact BCLS, our staff will begin by asking you for information about yourself and your matter.
 It is necessary to collect this information for our own records, to ensure that we may be able to assist you and because our funders require some of the information.
 No identifying information is ever provided to the funders.
 All information collected is strictly confidential.

-This privacy policy covers our treatment of personally identifiable information that we collect when you are on our site and when you use our services.
+Our privacy policy covers our treatment of personally identifiable information that we collect when you are on our site and when you use our services.

 Feedback may be provided by individual clients and stakeholders on their own initiative or in response to requests from BCLS.
 Individual clients and stakeholders may provide feedback by taking part in BCLS Client Satisfaction Survey, completing a Client Evaluation Form (can be provided upon request and is also available on our website) or by making a complaint to the Centre.